WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 This package contains classes involved in saving and graphing individual spectra.

-- `AreaScanFeature`: responsible for the little-used and probably-broken ENLIGHTEN area scan image on the Factory view; should maybe be moved to `enlighten.factory`?
+- `AreaScanFeature`: supports 2D full-detector area scan on both Sony IMX CMOS and Hamamatsu CCD detectors (visualized in the Factory view).
+At the moment, this probably belongs more in `enlighten.factory`, but hopefully "fast 2D" will eventually become a standard feature, at which time it will just be another type of measurement.

 - **`Measurement`**: encapsulate a single measurement which has been saved to disk (optionally to multiple file extensions) with a `ThumbnailWidget` on the scrolling "Clipboard".

-- **`MeasurementFactory`**: responsible for generating new `Measurement` instances
+- **`MeasurementFactory`**: responsible for generating new `Measurement` instances, whether from live data (a ProcessedReading), or loading from disk etc.

 - **`Measurements`**: encapsulates the set of all `Measurement` instances on the scrolling "Clipboard" (i.e., the set of `Measurement` objects which would be